sdercolin/vlabeler/readme/plugin-development.md

 }
 ```

-It's totally optional so you can still provide only the default language `en`:
+It's totally optional, so you can still provide only the default language `en`:

 ```
 {